vinoth-discovery/wbd-roku-psdk-log-Instrumentation/config/README.md

 - No restart needed for main capture - only affects the monitor terminal
 - Configuration is version controlled and shared across the team
 - All content metadata fields are optional - they only display if present in the logs
+- Validation is configurable and can be disabled or customized per your needs
+- See `docs/5_PSDK_MONITOR.md` for complete documentation